ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

     - Add an appendix to provide protocol rationale, compared to OAuth2.
     - Updated subject information definition.
     - Refactored the RS-centric components into a new document.
+    - Updated cryptographic proof of possession methods to match current reference syntax.
+    - Updated proofing language to use "signer" and "verifier" generically.

 - -04
     - Updated terminology.